-- Page 1 is the Complaint – Court Copy.
+- Page 2 is the Complaint.
 It has checkboxes and spaces for you to fill in with names and basic information about you, your relationship to the defendant, and what you are asking the court to order.

 - Tell the judge what happened and why you need a 209A order.

 - Write down exactly what happened.
 Do the best you can.
-Write down the things he said or did like, "He told me he would get his gun and shoot me."
+Write down the things the abusive person said or did like, "They told me they would get their gun and shoot me."

 - Start with the most recent incident.

+- Page 6 is Defendant Information Form.
 The court gives this information to the police so they can find the defendant to deliver the order.
-Include any information that will help the police find the defendant.
+Include any information that will help the police find the defendant

-- Or if you need to keep other information in your court papers confidential.
+- If you need to keep other information safe and confidential.

-Use this form if your affidavit is not in English.
+Translation of Affidavit Use this form if you file an affidavit that is not written in English.
 The person who translates your affidavit writes the English translation on this form.
-The translator also signs and prints his or her name at the bottom of the page, where it says, in English “I have provided a written translation into English, complete and accurate to the best of my ability”.
+The translator also signs and prints their name at the bottom of the page, where it says, in English “I have provided a written translation into English, complete and accurate to the best of my ability.”